sdiehl/wiwinwlh/tutorial.md

 properties about the implementation of a function that can be deduced from its type signature.
-For instance the identity function in Haskell is guaranteed to only have one implementation since the only information that the information that can present in the body
+For instance the identity function in Haskell is guaranteed to only have one implementation since the only information that the information that can present in the body:

 ```haskell
 id :: forall a. a -> a
 id x = x
 ```

+These so called *free theorems* are properties that hold for any well-typed inhabitant of a universally quantified signature.

 ```haskell
 fmap :: Functor f => (a -> b) -> f a -> f b
 ```

-The free theorem of fmap:
+For example a free theorem of `fmap` is that every implementation of functor *can only ever have the property* that composition of maps of functions is the same as maps of the functions composed together.

 ```haskell
 forall f g. fmap f . fmap g = fmap (f . g)